Report rename cleanup and offline evidence-pack hardening

 0.3.9 is a practical cleanup release after the report rename.
 CI workflow tests now follow the new report/certificate paths, and invarlock report explain prints the resolved drift band instead of a hard-coded threshold.
 The ARTIFACTS block is aligned so report output is easier to scan.

 The rest of the release closes operational paper cuts that can make repeatable workflows noisy.
-CPU health checks no longer fail when platform CPU counts are unavailable, proof-pack config generation can write to stdout without /dev/stdout, the memory-management integration test gets a PyTorch warm-up, wheel packaging can run with build --no-isolation, and import-safety tests skip cleanly when the network is unavailable.
+CPU health checks no longer fail when platform CPU counts are unavailable, evidence-pack config generation can write to stdout without /dev/stdout, the memory-management integration test gets a PyTorch warm-up, wheel packaging can run with build --no-isolation, and import-safety tests skip cleanly when the network is unavailable.

 The README branding updates in this release are cosmetic, but they support the same goal: make the public surface clearer while the evaluation/report terminology settles.